Ismenama5s/haseeb-qureshi.github.io/_posts/2017-10-26-we-already-know-blockchains-killer-apps.md

 I disagree.

-**I think the "killer app" framework is the correct one.** While there are many exotic applications that technologists will find exciting (myself included), the major drivers of blockchain's value are relatively narrow.
+**I think the "killer app" framework is the correct one.** While there are many cutting-edge applications that technologists will find exciting (myself included), the major drivers of blockchain's value are relatively narrow.

 Amidst the hype-train of ICOs, "decentralizing the Internet," and bullshit artists trying to hoist everything they can think of onto a blockchain, it's instructive to take the 1000-foot view and remind ourselves of the big picture.